bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

 with the inner workings of the system.

 ## User-facing explanation
-Instead of using three separate components to manage the hierachy, this proposal aims to have only one: `Hierarchy`.
-This hierarchy component provides *read-only* access into an entity's immediate hierarchial relationships: its parent, previous sibling, next sibling, and it's first child.
-All of these may return `Option<Entity>`, signalling that such relationships do not exist.
-This creates a single component that creates a top-down forest of entity trees, where each entity forms a doubly-linked list of siblings.
-It may also cache infromation about the component's position within the hierarchy like it's depth.
+Both of the current components' public interface will be made *read-only*.

-Mutations to the hierarchy: de-parenting, re-parenting, re-ordering of children, etc. can only be done via commands.
+Structural mutations to the hierarchy: de-parenting, re-parenting, and moving children from one parent to another, etc. can only be done via commands.
+This defers all changes to the hierarchy until the next command buffer flush.
 This enforces a globally consistent view at any given time.
 Delaying any modifications to a global synchronization point, much like component removal.
-The `Hierarchy` component is not publicly constructible and must be made via the dedicated hierarchy management commnds.
+Both components will not publicly constructible and must be made via the dedicated hierarchy management commands.

-To make querying for specific parts of the hierarchy easier, ZST marker components will be added and removed to make querying for specific cases easier, and will be kept in sync with the hierarchy state: `Parent`, `Child`, `FirstSibling`, `LastSibling`.
-These can be used in conjunction with ECS Query filters to speed up finding targetted use cases.
-For example, `Without<Child>` can be used to query for roots, or `With<Parent>` can be used to find all of the non-leaf entities.

-To signal changes in the hierachy, a `HierarchyEvent` event type is registered and any changes made to the hierarchy is published as an event.
+`PreviousParent` will also be removed and replaced with `ChildAdded`, `ChildRemoved` and `ChildMoved` events instead.
+These will signal changes in the hierachy instead of relying on change detection on `Parent` and `PreviousParent`.

 ## Implementation strategy
 This design attempts to minimize the changes made to the current design while